Might as Well Be Dead: Plot summary

-As the book opens, James R. Herold, prosperous businessman from Omaha, Nebraska, consults Wolfe about re-establishing contact with his son, whom he had (as it eventually transpired) falsely accused of theft eleven years before.
-The son, Paul Herold, had consequently broken almost all ties with the family, changed his name and moved to New York City.
-Even the latter meagre information was only known because Paul has recently sent his sister a birthday card postmarked NYC.
-The father has already taken obvious steps such as an ad in the newspaper and consulting the Missing Persons Dept of NYPD.
+As the book opens, James R. Herold, prosperous businessman from Omaha, Nebraska, consults Wolfe about re-establishing contact with his son, whom he had falsely accused of theft eleven years before.
+The son, Paul Herold, had consequently broken almost all ties with the family and moved to New York City, from where Paul sends his sisters and mother a birthday card.
+The father has placed advertisements in the local newspapers and consulted the Missing Persons Dept of NYPD, to no avail.

-Although the present name of Paul Herold is unknown, Wolfe suspects that he has at least retained the same initials, and therefore places an advertisement in the newspapers the following day advising PH that he is innocent of the crime of which he was once suspected.
+Wolfe suspects that the son has taken a new name and retained the same initials.
+Wolfe places an advertisement in the newspapers the following day advising P. H. that he is innocent of the crime of which he was once suspected.
+The crime is not described.

-Needless to say, more than one person with those initials thinks he his falsely accused of a crime, and the advertisement attracts many telephone calls to Wolfe's office the next day.

-The advertisement is also silent about the crime of which the man is innocent.

-Meanwhile, a man known as Peter Hays has been on trial for murder, and the case is already with the jury, and a verdict is expected soon.
-Wolfe and Archie Goodwin are sufficiently distracted by enquiries about Peter Hays being the man named in the advertisement (and that he is by implication innocent of the murder for which Hays is currently being tried) that Wolfe dispatches Archie to visit the court room to hear the verdict against Hays.
-By comparing the man he sees in court to photos supplied by the father, Archie tentatively identifies the two names as referring to the same man.
+Meanwhile, a man known as Peter Hays is on trial for murder.
+The case is already with the jury, and a verdict is expected soon.
+Wolfe and Archie Goodwin hear from the police and the attorney defending Peter Hays as to the advertisement being an ill-timed statement to influence the trial.
+They explain that the notice refers to a crime 11 years earlier.
+Archie decides to visit the court room to decide if this P. H. might be the missing son of the client.
+Comparing the man he sees in court to old photos supplied by the father, Archie tentatively decides the two names refer to the same man.

-This sets up a confrontation with Hays' attorney, Albert Freyer, who suspects Archie of duplicity (since Archie earlier told Freyer, among others, that the advertisement referred to a different crime, not the murder of Michael Molloy for which Hays has just been tried), but Wolfe and Freyer, after some discussion, quickly come to an agreement on how to proceed to the best advantage of all concerned: